 Before long Fish was walking on a leash and riding on the backpack when the trail got too long.
 He discovered that car rides lead to adventures, and tents meant cozy sleeping bag snuggles.
 Most importantly, he learned that the world is quite interesting … so he should probably get off the couch.
 After a few months, Lindsay and Iain decided Fish needed a buddy, so they adopted Chips.
-He quickly caught on to the “adventure cat” lifestyle, and now Lindsay, Iain, Fish, and Chips spend their free time hiking, camping, and changing the way people view cats as pets.
+He quickly learned to love traveling, and now Lindsay, Iain, Fish, and Chips spend their free time hiking, camping, and changing the way people view cats as pets.

 When she’d not entertaining the cats, Lindsay works full-time as a waitress, saving up for school where she plans to study environmental sciences.

 Jen is a freelance writer, photographer, and blogger, whose main subject is her rescued Australian Shepherd, Sora.
 Along with her husband, Dave, the trio are in constant search of their next adventure.
 From 2015-2017, they quit their 9-5 jobs and set off for Europe to bike across the continent, towing Sora in a Burley Tail Wagon.
 After cycling from Norway to Greece via the Balkans and Turkey, they flew to the southernmost city in the world: Ushuaia in Argentine Patagonia, where they battled wind and the Andes mountains as they made their way to Medellin, Colombia.
 Sora has traveled to 24 countries and counting.